MAD: Manifold Attracted Diffusion: Numerical Experiments

-In Figure~\ref{fig:faces_main}, we showcase the impact of our inference methods on the generation of human or animal faces using the pretrained score networks for FFHQ and AFHQv2, respectively.
+In Figure~\ref{fig:faces_main}, we showcase the impact of our method on the generation of human or animal faces using the pretrained score networks for FFHQ and AFHQv2, respectively.
 Note that increasing the parameter $b$ in Algorithm~\ref{alg:main} results in a greater impact of the extended score, i.e.\@ we expect stronger attraction to the manifold of primary variation.
 We observe that for all values of $b$, we generate samples with qualitatively the same facial features, but for larger values of $b$, we always get a plain single-colored background.
 In case of faces, it seems quite clear that the direction of primary relevance should correspond to essential facial features that are present in all the data, whereas the background variation, as well as features like glasses and head wear, are split across a much larger number of directions and are thresholded out first.
+Furthermore, as illustrated in the appendix (see Figures~\ref{fig:FFHQ_ab} and \ref{fig:faces_appendix}), the method demonstrates improved stability across hyperparameter variations on FFHQ compared to simpler synthetic datasets.
+This indicates that the higher complexity of natural images, reflected into the higher dimensionality of the underlying manifold, may inherently improve hyperparameter robustness.
 We also observe similar effects on ImageNet, e.g.\@ in the examples in Figure~\ref{fig:ImageNetmain}, where the extended score inference seems to focus on generating one primary object, while progressively thresholding out everything else as we increase $b$.
 However, since ImageNet contains a large variety of objects, the primary directions differ between classes, and thus the effect of extended score inference with a given choice of hyperparameters is much more varied across different starting noise images (see Figure~\ref{fig:INET_appendix} in the Appendix).